shannaurelle/lockdown-master/README.md

 ## Acknowledgments

-* Hat tip to Hans Gonzaga
+* Hat tip to the authors for the effort and contribution
+* Thanks for our Accenture Hackathon mentors Sir Castee, Sir Nino, and Sir Tristan for the inputs provided